 Why not indeed?

-Labels: career, economics, investing, risk
+Labels: economics, investing, jobs, risk

 Welcome to the blogosphere's toolchest!
 Here, unlike other blogs dedicated to analyzing current events, we create easy-to-use, simple tools to do the math related to them so you can get in on the action too!
 If you would like to learn more about these tools, or if you would like to contribute ideas to develop for this blog, please e-mail us at: